Jared1989/Free-Style/README.md

 # Repeat these steps for as many matchups as you'd like

-# Once the user is no longer interested in entering matchups, type "Done"
+# Once the user is no longer interested in entering matchups or if all of the current day's matchups have been entered, type "Done"
 ```

 Finally, analyze the results in the command prompt and/or the newly created .txt file.
 Then leave the application to place your bet in your MLB Survivor Pool.

+Note: A CSV file will also be created detailing all of the data sourced from ESPN

 ## Testing